 A right of election in New York is the right of a spouse to receive one-third of an estate when they are disinherited by the deceased spouse’s will.
 People leave their wives out of wills all the time, usually in favor of children from a prior marriage.
 In New York, a surviving spouse has the right to inheritance even if they were cut out of the will.
-If the deceased spouse left a will excluding their spouse, a “right of election” of 1/3 of an estate if the person who died had children with the wife, or ½ of the estate if the person who died did not have children with the wife.
+If the deceased spouse left a will excluding their spouse, a “right of election” of 1/3 of the estate.

 In addition to the right of election, the widow also has the right to a “spousal set aside” for a total of up to $56,000.
 Simultaneously with filing for a right of election, the surviving spouse usually files the proceeding to contest the will that leaves the surviving spouse out or diminishes their share.

 Time Limits in Filing for a Right of Election

 In order to qualify for a spousal right to a right of election, the electing spouse has to file a Notice of Election within six months of the appointment of the executor of the estate, and within two years of the death of the decedent.
 Six months is a statute of limitations.
 It’s a strict statutory deadline.
 There are some situations where missing the deadline is excusable, but mostly it is not.
 There is no reason to miss this deadline; it’s a very simple paper to file.
 There are documents that come later that are more complicated, but this one is intentionally made easy so that people don’t put it off.
 Missing the deadline to file a Notice of Election almost always means losing the right to file a right of election.

 “Loopholes” Claiming that there is No Money in the Estate for the Right of Election

 There are ways that people try to plan their estate in order to exclude their spouse and take money outside of the estate in an attempt to minimize a spouse’s right of election.
 New York lawmakers are aware of those attempts, and have done their best to close those loopholes.